valera-rozuvan-archive/css-glitch-text-image-effects/README.md

 - background image taken from here:
   - [HD Wallpaper Of The View Of Sitting On Top Of A Skyscraper](https://paperpull.com/hd-wallpaper-of-the-view-of-sitting-on-top-of-a-skyscraper/)

+## Browser compatibility

+The effect is based on [clip-path](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path) CSS property, and not all browsers support it yet.
+However, all the major ones are OK with it.
+Tested with latest version of the following browsers:

+- Google Chrome `Version 71.0.3578.98 (Official Build) (64-bit)`
+- Mozilla Firefox `64.0.2 (64-bit)`
+- Safari `Version 12.0.2 (14606.3.4)`

 ## Enjoy ;)